JoinColony/colonyJS/docs/_Topics_TasksAndPayments.md

 ```

-During the "rating period" (which includes both the "commit period" and "reveal period"), if either party fails to commit or reveal their rating within time, their counterpart is given the highest possible rating and they are given the lowest possible rating.
+During the "rating period" (which includes both the "commit period" and "reveal period"), if either party fails to commit or reveal their rating, their counterpart will be given the highest possible rating and they will be given the lowest possible rating.

-It's easy to check the status of submissions during the "rating period":
+You can check the status of submissions:

 ```js